alphagov/govuk-prototype-kit/docs/documentation/make-first-prototype/open-prototype-in-editor.md

 ---
-title: Open your prototype in your editor
+header: Open your prototype in your editor
 caption: Build a basic prototype
 ---
-# Open your prototype in your editor

 ### Mac